-Our goal is to provide insights for improving teamwork, whether in the workplace or in the classroom.
-My two collaborators and I have spent time in the real-world practicing these ideas as well as in classroom teaching them.
+Our goal is to provide insights for improving teamwork and team leadership, whether in the workplace or in the classroom.
+My two colleagues and I have spent time in the real-world practicing these ideas as well as in the classroom teaching about them.
 For more details, see our brief bios below.

-Tim, the owner of Franz Consulting and this site, is an Industrial and Organizational Psychologist at St. John Fisher College.
-He is a Professor of Psychology, and past Chair of the Psychology Department, and past Program Director and Chair of the Organizational Learning and Human Resource Development Department.
+Tim is an Industrial-Organizational Psychologist.
+He is the owner of Franz Consulting, a Professor of Psychology at St. John Fisher College, past Chair, as well as past Program Director/Chair of the graduate Organizational Learning/Human Resource Development Department.
 In addition to his academic work, he also works as an independent organizational consultant.

 His topical areas of expertise include individual and small team decision making, improving team performance, and using teams to drive organizational change.
-Some of his ideas about improving teams are in his forthcoming book, titled Group Dynamics and Team Interventions.
+Some of his ideas about improving teams are in his three books, Group Dynamics and Team Interventions (Wiley, 2nd ed. forthcoming), Making Team Projects Work (Amazon), and The Workplace Covenant (forthcoming).
 He is also an experienced applied researcher, specializing in conducting focus groups and individual interviews, designing custom surveys, analyzing employee and workplace data, and evaluating the effectiveness of training programs.
 He received his Doctorate in Social/Organizational Psychology from the University of Illinois at Chicago and his Master’s degree in Psychology from the University at Buffalo.

-Tim spends a considerable proportion of his downtime outside, in activities like bicycling, hiking, paddling, and skiing.
+Tim spends his time outside of outside of work in activities like bicycling, hiking, paddling, and skiing.
 He’s an active member of National Ski Patrol and Mountain Bike Patrol.

 Seth R. Silver, Ed.D., Owner of Silver Consulting, Inc.